gs-yoon/gs-yoon.github.io/_posts/2013-05-05-introducing.md

 Interested in siganl processing, image understandidng and visual odometry.

 Especially in image understanding, I'm interested in wavele tranfrom.
 Using wavelete tranform for deep learning would make possible immediate image understanding.
-So, it must be very usefull in autonomous enviroment.
+It must be very usefull in autonomous enviroment.
+And if apply compressed sensing to this, it will be faster.

 <p class=clearedText> </p>